 - Check for $500

 The Edward Rynearson national winner receives a $500 award from NASSP and a plaque to commemorate the recognition.
+The recipient will be selected in April 2021.
+Principals of this year’s recipient will be notified by NASSP, and NASSP and the principal will coordinate to formally notify and present the award to this year’s recipient.

 In 1921, Edward Rynearson successfully spearheaded the drive among members of the newly-created National Association of Secondary School Principals (NASSP) to establish the National Honor Society (NHS).
 The school where he served as principal, the Fifth Avenue School in Pittsburgh, PA, became the “alpha” chapter of NHS—the first chapter to be established.
 Through his efforts, news of the organization and its successes spread throughout the new principals’ association and across the nation.